MicrosoftDocs/powerbi-docs/powerbi-docs/service-manage-app-workspace-in-power-bi-and-office-365.md

 * Add or remove workspace members, including making a workspace member an admin.
 * Edit the workspace name.
-* Delete the workspace, whiich also deletes the Office 365 group.
+* Delete the workspace, which also deletes the Office 365 group.

 In **Office 365** you can: